-You can edit from this panel other token-related settings.
+You can edit from this panel different survey participants table settings.
 For example, you can choose to anonymize all the responses you get from a survey or allow public survey registration.
 It represents together with the Survey participants panel a power feature of LimeSurvey.

 It can be accessed from the Survey menu of the survey: